 - Every line of code in Java must be inside a

-- A class should always start with an uppercase letter
+class - A class should always start with an uppercase letter

 - Java is case-sensitive